Female ejaculation: Debate on the existence of ejaculation

-In an extensive survey, Darling and colleagues claim support for the existence of ejaculation, while in a sharply critical response, AlzateAlzate H. Hoch Z. The "G-Spot" and "Female Ejaculation": A current appraisal.
-J Sex Marital Therapy 12: 217, 1986 states that direct experimentation fails to provide any evidence.
+In an extensive survey, Darling and colleagues claim support for the existence of ejaculation, while in a sharply critical response, Alzate states that direct experimentation fails to provide any evidence.
 Alzate states:

 Shannon Bell argues that the debate is confused by the discussion of two separate phenomena.
 She comments that Alzate simply dismisses women's subjective experiences in favour of rigorous scientific proof, and is typical of male sexologists withholding the validity of experience from women.
 Bell's critique lies at the heart of feminist concerns about this debate, namely a tendency to "disregard, reinterpret, and overwrite women's subjective descriptions."
 For some, she states, it is more a matter of belief than of physiology.
 Bell further questions why feminists have not been more outspoken in defense of women's control over female ejaculation, pointing out that the literature frames the discussion in only five separate ways; procreation, sexual pleasure, deviance, pathology, and a scientific mystery.

 The discussion entered popular culture in 1982 with the publication of the best-selling book The G Spot and Other Recent Discoveries About Human Sexuality, by Ladas, Whipple, and Perry.
 The book discussed female ejaculation and brought the issue back into discussions of women's sexuality both in the medical community and among the general public.
 This was a popular account of three papers by the authors, the previous year, at the suggestion of Alice Khan Ladas.
 Rebecca Chalker notes that this book was largely met with scorn, skepticism and disbelief.
 The chapter on 'Female Ejaculation' is largely based on anecdotal testimony, and illustrates another issue in the debate, the weight placed on anecdotes and small numbers of observations rather than biomedical investigation or clinical trials.
 Importantly, a number of the women stated that they had been diagnosed with urinary incontinence.